Ezequiel Schelotto: Return to Atalanta

 Schelotto returned to Atalanta on 1 July 2011.
 He was included in the first team squad of Atalanta for 2011–12 Serie A campaign, which the club was promoted back to the top tier as the champions of Serie B in May 2011.
 During his 1 1/2 seasons with the Serie A club, he earned a transfer to F.C.
 Internazionale Milano for €6 million transfer fee in January 2013, despite in a cash-plus-player deal.

 Internazionale

-Schelotto joined Italian giants Internazionale on 31 January 2013 for €3.5 million cash plus 50% "card" of Marko Livaja (Inter valued 50% rights of Livaja for €2.5 million but bought the rights back from Cesena for €1.5 million cash).
+Schelotto joined Italian giants Inter Milan on 31 January 2013 for €3.5 million cash plus 50% "card" of Marko Livaja (Inter valued 50% rights of Livaja for €2.5 million but bought the rights back from Cesena for €1.5 million cash).
 Schelotto made his debut on 3 February in a 3–1 loss against Siena, playing the first 45 minutes before giving way to Mateo Kovačić.
 He scored his only goal for the club in the 1–1 draw against city rivals Milan on 24 February 2013.

-Schelotto spent two seasons on loan to other Italian clubs from 2013 to 2014 season to 2014–15 season; on 31 August 2015, it was agreed between the two parties Schelotto would terminate his contract by a mutual consent.
+Successively, Schelotto spent two seasons on loan to other Italian clubs, and on 31 August 2015, it was agreed between the two parties Schelotto would terminate his contract by mutual consent.